 26:10 – The absence of data provided by the US Dept. of Defense to www.data.gov, particularly given Joint Chiefs Chairman Admiral Mike Mullen’s speech at the 91st Annual American Legion Convention, in which he said that since the US presence in Afghanistan, 8 million children are in school, 2.4 million of which are girls, up from 800,000 prior to the US incursion.

 Couple this with the fact that the Citizen’s Briefing Book presented to President Obama said that in the area of Homeland Security, 38,250 people say that they do not support “wars on abstract concepts,” making it the number one issue in this area as far as the public is concerned.

-Whether or not the US Dept. of Defense will start providing more data about the impact of their efforts, and which government agencies should be responsible for making that data available.
+Whether or not the US Dept. of Defense will start providing more data about the impact of their efforts and which government agencies should be responsible for making that data available.
 (NOTE: As of Dec.
-10, 2009 DoD is currently offering six raw data sets at www.data.gov.)
+10, 2009, DoD currently offers six raw data sets at www.data.gov.)

 29:54 — End